How to Choose a Volunteer Abroad Program

 It should not promise unrealistic impact.
 Volunteers should understand what they can do, what they cannot do and how their role fits into the local project.

-• The project role is explained clearly.
+• The volunteer role is explained clearly.

 • The required experience level is realistic.